Tock Binary Format

 -

-a 16-bit unsigned integer specifying the TBF header version.
-Always2
+Versiona 16-bit unsigned integer specifying the TBF header version.
+Always2. -

 - Bit 0 marks the process enabled.
 A